johansatge/elastic-columns/readme.md

 Elastic Columns is lightweight (less than *3kb*) and will suit your needs if you have to build a grid of items using columns with equal widths.

-Please note that it only sets the position of the items, when asked to do so (see *Basic usage* and *Responsive usage*).

 ## Installation

 With Bower: